jackrea07/BSafeHelmet/README.md

 ### App
 - GPS does not scrape real-time location.
 Uses placeholder coordinates for now.
 - Map borders are not properly scaling to the size of the phone screen.
+- Navbar placement is not static, and is displayed in awkward locations for the bluetooth and profile pages.
+- Button icons not displaying properly, using text as placeholder in the meantime
 - The bluetooth library (Bleak) is causing errors/crashes when attempting to detect nearby bluetooth signals.

 ### Bluetooth communication